dlccyes/CollegeNotes/OtherNotes/Programming/linux.md

 for interative use (ask you to do or not to do each time), use `rclone sync -i`

 ### drive
-it is very very slow, much slower than network folder
+it is very very slow, much slower than network folder, use rclone instead

 repo
 <https://github.com/odeke-em/drive>